 Source Portfolio

-Vetted sources.
 Tier-rated.
 Tagged by hierarchy layer.
-Full transparency.
+Full transparency on where interpretation comes from.

 Ray Dalio